monyhar/monyhar/monyhar/docs/chromoting_android_hacking.md

     1. Right click on the Chromoting [Application](Remoting.md) and select Edit source Lookup Path
     1. Click "Add" and select File System Directory
-    1. Select the location of your chromium checkout, e.g. <project root>/src/remoting/android
+    1. Select the location of your monyhar checkout, e.g. <project root>/src/remoting/android
 1. Debugging
     1. To add a breakpoint, simply open the source file and hit Ctrl+Shift+B to